mikolmogorov/Ragout/README.md

 Acknowledgements
 ----------------
-The work was supported by VP Foundation.
+The work was partially supported by VP Foundation.

 We would like to thank:
 - Nikolay Vyahhi (testing and some useful suggestions)